Leveraging the best practices of global enterprise , we work with women to develop scaleable solutions to their biggest burdens.

-Women are identified as prospective franchisees through peer-to-peer nomination and by referral from existing Maji Mamas.
-Prospective franchisees receive support in market research and in securing 3-4 contracts to build water tanks in her community.
+Women are identified as prospective Maji Mamas through peer-to-peer nomination and by referral from existing Maji Mamas.
+Each woman receives support in market research and in securing 3-4 contracts to build water tanks or provide other WaSH solutions in her community.

 TRAINING AND business startup

-Maji Mamas receive a microloan to cover the cost of the equipment to produce ISSBs and the labor to complete the first two contracts.
-We also provide weekly support for the first six months to ensure Maji Mamas continue to secure contracts and are compliant with Maji Mama policies and branding.
+Maji Mamas receive an interest free loan to cover the cost of the equipment to produce ISSBs and the labor to complete the first two contracts.
+We also provide weekly support for the first six months to ensure Maji Mamas continue to grow and flourish in their new business.

 IMPACT AND EXPANSION

-After the first period, Maji Mamas receive further training in building pit latrines to expand their product line.
+After the first period, Maji Mamas receive further training in building pit latrines and home filtration systems to expand their product line.
 They continue receiving monthly mentorship to ensure their business thrives.
 All of these activities are carried out primarily in the community where the Maji Mama lives.

 In the first year the Maji Mamas for a single franchise location are expected to build 50 tanks, three latrines, and train 2,500 community members on water and hygiene issues.
 Maji Mamas earn an average of 40,000 KES per year.
 This is 2.7 times the current annual income of most women.